EU Blue Card for Indians in 2026: Benefits, Requirements, & Application Process

 Is it possible to bring family members on the EU Blue Card?

-Can I apply for permanent residency with an EU Blue Card?
+Can I get permanent residency through the EU Blue Card?

 Can I change jobs with an EU Blue Card?